-Figure 5.19: Excerpt of LOOM ontology from the automotive domain

-Some example concept definitions in LOOM format regarding the automotive domain are reported in Figure 5.19.
-The :primitive predicate means that the concept it refers to is incompletely specified, i.e. there are hidden attributes about objects of that type that are not represented and the concept is thus considered as a 'primitive'. v-type relations of the original domain ontology must be reified and represented as concepts subsumed by one of the "processes" of the Upper Model (see Figure 5.16).
+Figure 18: Excerpt of LOOM ontology from the automotive domain about objects of that type that are not represented and the concept is thus considered as a 'primitive'.
+The classifier will not try and put it somewhere else on the basis of any features it may or may not have.
+This is necessary because otherwise it would be unified with other concepts from which it is not formally differentiated. v-type relations of the original domain ontology must be reified and represented as concepts subsumed by one of the "processes" of the Upper Model (see Figure 16).
 The remaining a-type relations are reified and classified under the Object sub-hierarchy (see concepts Make or Model above) and, as stated above, will be usually rendered as subject of the generated clause (e.g. "the car's make is Opel").
 The domain concept of the relation will be used as subject modifier (as car's in the previous example).